matiko1421/mDNS_Extract/README.md

 - open and filter packetcapture to only contain mDNS responses
 - extract device name
 - search for dns_text field and extract the model of the device

+Note that you have to install tshark as well.